matiasgali/guillotine/README.md

     predefined dimensions.
 In this case, it will always get a cropped image of 400 by 300 pixels.

+    **Notice:** Make sure that the target element is ready before instantiating!

+    If it's an image, make sure that it is already loaded or cached before calling Guillotine, so it can get its dimensions and display it properly.
+    You can use the *onload* event, the *complete* property or check that the image has a width greater than zero to determine if it's loaded.

 4. Bind actions:
     ```javascript
     $('#rotate-left-button').click(function(){